 Method 1: Overwintering tomato plants in your house

 When thinking about how to overwinter tomato plants, the most common thought running through a gardener’s mind is, Can I bring my tomato plant inside for the winter?
 Yes, in short, you can.
 Tomatoes can be grown indoors as houseplants for the winter, though they may not develop flowers or fruits if they don’t get enough light (see section below about how to act as an artificial pollinator if they do produce flowers).
-This technique is best for determinate tomato plants, dwarf tomato varieties, or those that can be kept compact through regular pinching and pruning.
+This technique is best for determinate tomato plants, dwarf tomato varieties, micro dwarf types, or those that can be kept compact through regular pinching and pruning.

 Can tomato plants survive winter indoors if you grow them like a houseplant?
 Absolutely.
 But they do have some specific requirements.
 The main downside to this overwintering method is that indoor tomato plants need a lot of sunlight.
 Yes, you can put the pots on a bright windowsill, but even in the brightest window, in most cases they will survive the winter with just a few scraggly leaves.
 In the northern hemisphere, our winter days aren’t long enough, and the winter sun is not intense enough, to give tomatoes all the light they need.
 It’s much better to attempt this method if you have a grow light.